Unconstrained fixed income: Harnessing the diversity of the universe

 We know the economic cycle is in constant motion and different asset types will perform better or worse at different points.
 This does not make asset allocation as easy as it sounds.
 Firstly, we need to be able to identify where we are in the cycle to get ahead of the market and obtain the right assets at the right price.
 Secondly, hugely unpredictable market events can happen at any point.

-Managing an unconstrained strategy through a changing market environment is not about predicting the unpredictable.
+Managing an unconstrained fixed income strategy through a changing market environment is not about predicting the unpredictable.
 Rather, it is about positioning for the right, long-term reasons based on observable facts - and having the agility to respond as markets move.

 Simplicity and transparency